keinar/allure-analyzer/README.md

 **IMPORTANT (about the HTML & JSON pairing):**
 - The dashboard HTML file is `report.html` (static).
 It **expects** to load `failure_analysis_report.json` from the same directory.
-- If you choose to rename/move the JSON file, you must also update the `fetch('failure_analysis_report.json')` call in `report.html` accordingly.
+- If you rename/move the JSON file, you must also update the `fetch('failure_analysis_report.json')` call in `report.html` accordingly.
 - Keep `report.html` and the generated `failure_analysis_report.json` together when publishing/serving the report.

 > (Optional, recommended) You can add this key for better stack-location grouping in non-Java projects (TS/JS):